Daniel-KM/Omeka-S-module-Guest/README.md

 side of your Omeka S installation.
 This module is thus intended to be a common module that other modules needing a guest user use as a dependency.

-Guest users can use Omeka via the api too (login, logout, register…) with the module [Guest Api].

 The module is compatible with module [UserNames].

 The module includes a way to request api without credentials but via session, so it's easier to use ajax in public interface or web application (see [omeka/pull/1714]).

-This module is based on a full rewrite of the plugin [Guest User] for [Omeka Classic] by [BibLibre].
+The feature is included in Omeka S version 4.1.

 Installation
 ------------

+### Installation

+See general end user documentation for [installing a module].

+The module [Common] must be installed first.

+The module uses external libraries, so use the release zip to install it, or use and init the source.

+* From the zip

+Download the last release [Guest.zip] from the list of releases (the master does not contain the dependency), and uncompress it in the `modules` directory.

+* From the source and for development

+If the module was installed from the source, rename the name of the folder of the module to `Guest`.

+### Upgrade from module Guest User

-If the module [GuestUser] is installed, it is recommended to upgrade it first to version 3.3.5.1 or higher, or to disable it.
-See [more information to upgrade templates] from module [GuestUser].
+The automatic upgrade from module [GuestUser], for data, settings and theme templates, was removed in version 3.4.21.
+To upgrade from it when it is installed, it is recommended to upgrade it first to version 3.3.5.1 or higher, or to disable it.
+See [more information to upgrade templates] and code in other files of [version 3.4.20].

-Uncompress files in the module directory and rename module folder `Guest`.

-Then install it like any other Omeka module and follow the config instructions.

-See general end user documentation for [Installing a module].

 Usage